mjpritchard/test-decap-help/content/docs/uncategorized/mobaxterm.md

 To do this:

-  * Tick "Use internal SSH agent "MobAgent"
+- Tick "Use internal SSH agent "MobAgent"
-  * UN-tick "Use external Pageant"
+- UN-tick "Use external Pageant"
-  * Click the "+" symbol to locate your private key file (e.g. id_rsa_jasmin)
+- Click the "+" symbol to locate your private key file (e.g. id_rsa_jasmin)
-  * Click OK to save the settings.
+- Click OK to save the settings.
 MobaXterm will now need to restart.
-  * When you restart MobaXterm you will be prompted for the passphrase associated with your private key.
+- When you restart MobaXterm you will be prompted for the passphrase associate with your private key.

 {{<image src="img/docs/mobaxterm/file-Ktmdc5zxnP.png" caption="passphrase prompt">}}

-Once MobaXterm has started, you can check that your SSH key has been loaded by clicking on 'Start local terminal' and entering the following command:
+Once MobaXterm has started, you can check that your SSH key has been loaded by clicking on 'Start local terminal' and using `ssh-add -l` to list the keys currently loaded.

 **IMPORTANT: in the command examples below, the dollar symbol '$' at the start of the command line in these example represents the shell prompt as displayed in your terminal - it does not need to be typed!**

-     $ ssh-add -l

-You should see something similar to the output below.
+When you type the following command in the Mobaxterm terminal, you should see output similar to below:

+{{<command user="user" host="mobaxterm">}}
+ssh-add -l
+(out)2048 SHA256:1WgYUGSqffxJX6bWqBZvFsutN3Psjn5mcPV37r6D7vQ
-    2048 SHA256:1WgYUGSqffxJX6bWqBZvFsutN3Psjn5mcPV37r6D7vQ Imported-Openssh-Key (RSA)
+(out)Imported-Openssh-Key (RSA)
+{{</command>}}

 Sometimes the last part of this output shows your email address, but it is just a comment field at the end of the key, which can be ignored.
-The fact that it's returned something which looks like a key, shows that your key is loaded successfully into the agent.
+The fact that it's returned something which looks like a key "fingerprint", shows that your key is loaded successfully into the agent.

 If you don't see your key listed in output similar to the above, please try
 again: perhaps you entered the wrong passphrase?
 But you will need to succeed